huaze555/windows-caffe-faster-rcnn/README.md

 }

 ## Register.h、VGG16.prototxt、VGG16.caffemodel、config_file.json files
-Need to add Register.h to your code, otherwise it will complain that no registration related layer, I had put this file in the main project directory
+- Need to add Register.h to your code, otherwise it will complain that no registration related layer, I had put this file in the main project directory.
-"VGG16.prototxt" -- a network description file  under path "caffe-master\models\FRCNN\vgg16"
+- "VGG16.prototxt" -- a network description file  under path "caffe-master\models\FRCNN\vgg16"
-"VGG16.caffemodel" -- trained model file
+- "VGG16.caffemodel" -- trained model file
-"config_file.json" -- training and testing need to use the configuration file, it involves the number of target categories, NMS threshold, etc. under "caffe-master\examples\FRCNN\config\"
+- "config_file.json" -- training and testing need to use the configuration file, it involves the number of target categories, NMS threshold, etc. under "caffe-master\examples\FRCNN\config\"

 ## others
-My csdn blog address: http://blog.csdn.net/zxj942405301/article/details/78602671
+- My csdn blog address: http://blog.csdn.net/zxj942405301/article/details/78602671
-If this version is helpful to you, give me a star, thank you ~
+- If this version is helpful to you, give me a star, thank you ~